n8n-io/n8n-docs/docs/reference/javascript-code-snippets.md

 });
 ```

-The output will then be similar to the following.
+The above code snippet will create multiple items and the output will then be similar to the following.

 ```js
 [